Mariusmivw/vscode-42-norminette-3-highlighter/README.md

 # Codam Norminette for VSCode

-This extension provides is a Norminette decorator for Codam in VSCode
+This extension is a Norminette decorator for Codam in VSCode

 ## Install